Skip to main content

 Paradata largely comprises system-generated logging data which is, in its own way, as rich as the survey data itself, and offers us insights into the behavioural characteristics of respondents.
 It requires some complex scripting to access, and, as we learn more about the capabilities of this system, we are extending the catalogue of paradata we wish to extract from the system and utilise.
 When combined with our data on the population characteristics, it also yields potential insights into non-respondents.

-Now that we have a better understanding of what variables we require and utilise, we have obtained a regular import of these variables (from Confirmit, the survey data collection platform) in a format that enables us to link this data to other data such as population characteristics, survey completion status and results data.
-It was therefore vital that a review of every paradata variable was carried out.
+Now that we have a better understanding of what variables we require and utilise, we have obtained a regular import of these variables (from Forsta (formerly Confirmit), the survey data collection platform) in a format that enables us to link this data to other data such as population characteristics, survey completion status and results data.
+It is therefore vital that a review of every paradata variable is carried out.
+Checks are carried out at the end of each Cohort to ensure that the paradata is accurate and present for all variables that should contain data.

 Paradata available to use in Graduate Outcomes